peepsquest/tutorials/src/pixiIsometric1.md

 ## Rendering a Tile

-Let's use Pixi.js primitives to draw an isometric tile.
-The function draws a rhombus within a rectangle representing an image provided a designer.
+Let's use Pixi.js primitives to draw isometric tiles.
+The function draws a rhombus within a rectangle representing an image asset provided by a designer.
 Normally a sprite from an image would be used, but let's leave that for the next tutorial.

 ```js